Blog Mental Health Therapy What Is Vitamin K2 Good For? A Quick Guide For The Average Joe And Jane

 When it comes to getting enough vitamin K2, the best approach is to get creative with your diet.
 Eating a variety of fermented foods, such as natto, sauerkraut, and kimchi, is a great way to get them.

-Soft cheeses and other animal-based foods can also be good sources of the vitamin, depending on how they were raised.
+Soft cheeses and other animal-based foods can also be good sources of the vitamin, possibly depending on how the animals were raised.
 And if you do decide to take a supplement, make sure it’s high-quality and uses natural forms of the vitamin.

 BetterMe